ThomasFerro/ThomasFerro/posts/10-summary-of-a-four-days-ddd-training/10-summary-of-a-four-days-ddd-training.md

 > *Essential complexity*: The complexity that cannot be reduced, that is required to answer the need.

-> *Mandatory accidental complexity*: The one can we cannot do without (the network, the programming language, etc).
+> *Mandatory accidental complexity*: The one we cannot do without (the network, the programming language, etc).

 > *Optional accidental complexity*: The complexity caused by the use of an inadequate framework, by the use of a different language between the domain concerns and the development one, etc.